eclipse-pass/pass-documentation/developer-documentation/pass-core/api/metadata-schema.md

 ## Schemas

 The JSON schemas herein describe the JSON metadata payload of PASS [submission](/developer-documentation/pass-core/model/Submission.md) entities.
-They serve two purposes
+They serve two primary purposes

 1. Validation of submission metadata
 2. Generation of forms in the PASS user interface